Skip links

 Image of a sunset artwork

-But what is Cultural Capital?
+But what is cultural capital?

-It was important for us to demystify the term ‘Cultural Capital’ and as an organisation define what it means to us.
-A mutual understanding is important to ensure colleagues are open to embracing new ways of working which enhance the quality of our teaching.
+It was important for us to demystify the term ‘cultural capital’ and as an organisation define what it means to us.

 Our definition needed to work in three ways: